-Many users of open source software may feel the need of giving something back to the community that gave them all of these benefits they are enjoying, but my face an obstacle of being unexperienced.
+Many users of open source software may feel the need to give something back to the community that gave them all of these benefits they are enjoying, but may face the obstacle of not being programmers or developers.
 Average users may not know how to code or design, and hence, may just give up on contributing anything back since they do not have the necessary skills.

 But that’s not true.

 Today we’ll see some ways in which the average users of open source software can contribute to these projects, even if they have no experience at all.
-No designing, no programming… No issue, you can still contribute to open source.
+No designing, no programming… No issue, you can still contribute!

-But what sadly happens to most people is that they search if someone had already reported the bug they are facing, and if not, they just switch software or move somewhere else without reporting the bug, because they think they’ll have to keep updating and contributing to that bug report until it gets fixed.
-The “desire to perfection” prevents them from doing that act of good.
+But what sadly happens to most people is that they search if someone has already reported the bug they are facing, and if not, they just switch software or move somewhere else without reporting the bug, because they think they’ll have to keep updating and contributing to that bug report until it gets fixed.
+The “desire for perfection” prevents them from doing that act of good.

 It is important for you to understand that this is not necessarily true; You can just submit the bug reports – in the most helpful and detailed format you can do – and then continue your life without looking back.